dpa99c/cordova-sqlite-porter/README.md

 ## Batched inserts

-Using UNION SELECT syntax (see [this stackoverflow post](http://stackoverflow.com/a/5009740/777265) for details), so if the JSON structure contains "inserts", they are grouped by up to 500 in a single SQL statement.
-This leads to significant performance gains when bulk importing data as to populate a database
+When importing large amounts of data to the database, INSERT statements can be time consuming.
+Therefore, the plugin uses the UNION SELECT method (see [this stackoverflow post](http://stackoverflow.com/a/5009740/777265) for details), if the JSON structure contains "inserts", to batch multiple inserts in a single SQL statement, which leads to significant performance gains when bulk importing data as to populate a database.

+The default batch size is a maximum of 250 inserts per INSERT statement; this can be overridden using the `batchInsertSize` option.
+Setting this to 1 disables batching and performs 1 insert per SQL statement.
+You can tweak this to optimize performance but numbers higher than 500 may cause the app to run out of memory and crash.

-For example, in the [example project](https://github.com/dpa99c/cordova-sqlite-porter-example) illustrating use of this plugin, the complex database example is actually the [Chinook database](https://chinookdatabase.codeplex.com/) - a sample database which contains over 15,000 INSERTS in the SQL file.
+In the [example project](https://github.com/dpa99c/cordova-sqlite-porter-example) illustrating use of this plugin, the complex database example is actually the [Chinook database](https://chinookdatabase.codeplex.com/) - a sample database which contains over 15,000 INSERTS in the SQL file.
-Running the example project on my Samsung Galaxy S4, importing this SQL file takes around 300 seconds (5 mins).
+Running the example project on my Samsung Galaxy S4 with no batching, importing the SQL file takes around 300 seconds (5 mins).
-Whereas the JSON equivalent (using UNION SELECTs) contains only 17 INSERT statements and importing this takes around 3 seconds - 100 times faster!
+Whereas the JSON equivalent, using UNION SELECTs with a batch size of 500, has only 17 INSERT statements and importing this takes around 3 seconds - 100 times faster!

 Note: when using the [importSqlToDb()](#importsqltodb), you must make any optimisations in your SQL.